KatsuteDev/Settings-Repository/README.md

 <br>

-Sync VSCode extensions, keybindings, locale, settings, and snippets to a git repository.
+Sync VSCode settings, extensions, keybindings, and more to a git repository.

  - [📃 Installation](#-installation)
  - [✨ Features](#-features)